CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 1. In dw_paste_format.html: Add the new check into the form where the other checks are located.
 Different groups of checks are separated by two &lt;br /> instead of one; put the check in whichever group you think makes the most sense.
 2. In dw_paste_format_helpers.js:
+    - in set_default_checks(), set when it should and shouldn't be a default check, based on how safe/useful it is, for English Word pastes, French Word pastes, English WET-formatted documents, and French WET-formatted documents.
     - In format_file(), create an if statement for the new check, positioned at the same place as where you put it in the HTML document.
 For the sake of consistency, put the logic for the check in a helper function even if it's only one line.
-    - Create the helper function below format_file(), positioned at the same place as where you put it in the HTML document.
+    - Create the helper function for the logic below format_file(), positioned at the same place as where you put it in the HTML document.
 3. In README.md (this file): Add a description of the new check in the first section, positioned at the same place as where you put it in the HTML document.
 4. In sample_page.html: Add some text to test the new check with.